-Guests are met upon arrival at O R Tambo International in Johannesburg from where they are assisted in transferring to a flight bound for the Sabi Sand Private Game Reserve and the start of the 10 Day Best of South Africa Tour.
+Guests are met upon arrival at O.R.
+Tambo International in Johannesburg from where they are assisted in transferring to a flight bound for Skukuza and from there a short transfer the Sabi Sand Private Game Reserve.
 The reserve forms part of the Greater Kruger National Park and is generally regarded as the finest private game reserve in South Africa.
-Guests are met by their ranger upon arrival at Sabi Sand and are assisted with check-in.
-Lunch and some time for relaxation is followed by a first afternoon game drive in this unique wilderness area.
-The game drives are led by an experienced ranger who is assisted by a skilled tracker.
-All safari drives are conducted from the back of open 4x4 vehicles.
+Upon arrival at the lodge, guests are met, welcomed and assisted with check-in.
+Some time is then set aside for lunch and relaxation before embarking on a first afternoon game in this unique wilderness area.
+The game drive is led by an experienced ranger who is assisted by a skilled tracker.

 Breakfast is followed by a transfer to George Airport for a flight to Johannesburg, where guests are met and transferred to any location of their choice in either Johannesburg or Pretoria.
-Alternatively, a representative of African Sky will assist you with check in to your international flight home, bringing to an end a thrilling tour of the best of what South Africa has to offer.
+Alternatively, a representative of African Sky will assist you with check in to your international flight home.

 Four star tours characterized by personal attention and expert guiding.

 These tours combine five star luxury with South Africa's myriad highlights.